1jour1vin

 About the wine:

-The "Quinta da Gaivosa" NV 10-year-old white port was bottled in July 2014 with a bar-top cork.
+The “Quinta da Gaivosa” NV 10-year-old white port was bottled in July 2014 with a bar-top cork.
 It is a blend of vats with 97 grams per liter of residual sugar.
 This wine was tasted from a 500-ml bottle.
 Fresh and lively, it finishes with notes of sugar, herbs, and spices.
 It is easy to drink and unpretentious.
 As it opens up, it becomes slightly more concentrated and full-bodied, yet remains elegant and graceful.
-It adds a layer of depth to the Caldas white Port, also reviewed in this issue, along with a touch of sweetness and spice, but remains relatively dry, concentrated, and rather understated.
-Overall, this is a pleasant, summer-style Port that can add a refreshing quality to its impeccable balance.
-It isn’t particularly designed to age in the bottle, but, barring a cork failure, it will undoubtedly hold up for a decade—or two.
+It adds a layer of depth to the Caldas white Port, also reviewed in this issue, along with a touch of sweetness and spice, but it remains relatively dry, concentrated, and rather understated.
+Overall, this is a pleasant, summery-style Port that offers a refreshing quality thanks to its impeccable balance.
+It isn’t specifically designed for bottle aging, but—barring a cork failure—it will undoubtedly hold up for a decade or two.
 Like a Tawny, it’s very resilient.
 Tasted over several days, it was, at best, slightly better.
 But drink it.
-It’s enjoyable now and there’s no need to dilute it.
+It’s enjoyable now, and there’s no need to dilute it.
 2015–2035

 Jancis Robinson